rodrigozr/sqs-grep/readme.md

                               The message visibility timeout will be calculated based on this value as well and the elapsed time to ensure that messages become visible again as soon as
                               possible.
   -m, --maxMessages integer   Maximum number of messages to match
   -j, --parallel number       Number of parallel pollers to start (to speed-up the scan)
   -s, --silent                Does not print the message contents (only count them)
-  -f, --full                  Prints the full message content (Body and all MessageAttributes)
+  -f, --full                  Prints a JSON with the full message content (Body and all MessageAttributes)
                               By default, only the message body is printed
   --stripAttributes           When --moveTo is set, this option will cause all message attributes to be
                               stripped when moving it to the target queue
+  -o, --outputFile file       Write matched messages to the given output file instead of the console.
+                              Combine with --full to have exact message reproduction, one per line in the
+                              output file
   -h, --help                  Prints this help message
   -v, --version               Prints the application version